 Given the nature of our supply chain, we have to keep in regular contact with key suppliers to ensure continued component delivery to our high standards of quality.

 On the regulatory side we ensure that we meet all relevant regulatory requirements.
 The Board receives monthly updates on our compliance against a range of measures, including relevant ISO standards, Health and Safety standards, carbon dioxide and other emission standards.
-Given the nature of our products we have, more recently, put in place procedures to ensure that we are GDPR compliant.

 The Board receives a monthly assessment of performance against selected risks.
 This assessment is regularly discussed at Board meetings and improvements are monitored.